-- RW\SBC\REG=<ASBCE B1 public IP address> If RW\SBC\REG and RW\SBC\PROV below are not entered, the other source number are also ignored. - RW\SBC\PROV= <ASBCE B1 private IP address> The IP Office checks whether SIP phone file requests are coming from the configured RW\SBC\PROV IP address.
-If so: - It removes an config, provisioning and phonebook path path information from the auto-generated settings sent to the phone.
-Instead the values must be manually configured on the phone. - It also sends the RW\SBC\REG value to the phone (as the SIP Server for E129 sets, S1/S2 value for 1100/1200 Series phones, SIP CONTROLLER LIST for H175 phones).

-• Port User Source Numbers
+- Note that RW\SBC\TLS, RW\SBC\TCP and RW\SBC\UDP are ignored if RW\SBC\REG and RW\SBC\PROV are not set. - RW\SBC\REG= <ASBCE B1 public IP address> Indicates the public IP address of the ASBCE. - RW\SBC\PROV= <ASBCE A1 private IP address> Indicates the private IP address of the ASBCE.
+The IP Office checks whether SIP phone file requests are coming from this address.
+If so, the IP Office performs the following actions: - It removes any configuration, provisioning and phonebook path information from the auto-generated settings sent in response to those phones.
+Instead the values must be manually configured on the remote phones. - It sends the RW\SBC\REG value to the phone: - as the SIP Server for E129 sets - as the S1/S2 value for 1100/1200 Series phones - as the SIP CONTROLLER LIST for H175 phones. - as the SIP CONTROLLER LIST for Equinox clients. - Port User Source Numbers